jacoblurye/scalambda/README.md

 Currently, only a call-by-name substitution semantics is supported.
 Call-by-value to come.

 ## Installation
-1) Download the project and cd into it.
+1) Download the project and cd into it:
     ```bash
     $ git clone git@github.com:jacoblurye/scalambda.git
     $ cd scalambda